ferlatte/omnifocus-plugins/README.md

 (This is all ripe for automating)

-Tag main with the version in manifest.json: `git tag -a v0.0.1 -m "Version 0.0.1"` Push tag: `git push origin --tags`
+Tag main with the version in manifest.json: `make releasetag` Push tag: `git push origin --tags`
-`make release`, which should give you FerlatteTools.omnifocusjs.zip Go to Github, create a new release against the tag you just pushed, and upload the zip file.
+`make release`, which should give you FerlatteTools.omnifocusjs.zip Go to Github, create a new release against the tag you just pushed named like `0.0.1`, and upload the zip file.
 Then, bump the version number in manifest.json and commit that as your first commit after the release.